KaiserWerk/ERAF-Go-SDK/README.md

 There is of course some slight overhead.
 The data fields, like ``Certificate`` or ``Nonce`` can all be empty, but there is always space reserved for headers, even if no data has been set yet.
 This overhead currently amounts to __42 bytes__, plus 3 bytes for the version.
-If this is acceptable for your use case, please give it a try out and give feedback whether it works out for you.
+If this is acceptable for your use case, please give it a try and send feedback if it works out for you.

 ## Due tests